Chart Color Schemes

 Household Composition

-Seventeen Mile Rocks - Sinnamon Park features high concentrations of family households, with a fairly typical median household size
+Seventeen Mile Rocks - Sinnamon Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.3% of all households, including 44.2% couples with children, 28.4% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 17.7%, with lone person households at 16.0% and group households comprising 1.7%.
-The median household size is 2.8 people, which aligns with the Greater Brisbane average.
+Family households comprise 82.3% of all households, including 44.2% couples with children, 28.4% couples without children, and 9.1% single parent families.
+Non-family households account for the remaining 17.7%, with lone person households at 16.0% and group households comprising 1.7%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households